diogo-fernan/mde-kql-hunting/README.md

 # mde-kql-hunting
-A collection of KQL hunting queries for MDE useful for incident response.
+A collection of KQL hunting queries for MDE useful for incident response and threat hunting.